 Regardless, you can deactivate users and delete users with the same flow.

 Then, click the “Deactivate” button to confirm.

 A deactivated user cannot log in.
 You can view a list of deactivated users using a filter within your User List.
 Deactivated users will also be listed at the bottom of the User List by default.

-Deactivated users will not appear on any lists of users within the Tulip App Builder.
+Deactivated users will not appear on any lists of users within the Tulip App Editor.
 When a user is deactivated, they lose all permissions.